drsaint1/Proof-Of-Impact/COMPLETE_DOCUMENTATION.md

 A: Typically 30-60 seconds from submission to reward distribution.

 **Q: Can the oracle be trusted?**
-A: The oracle uses AI and is verifiable on-chain.
-Future: Decentralized oracle network.
+A: Both AI oracle AND NGOs can verify submissions.
+Dual authorization ensures trust.

 **Q: What if photo doesn't match requirements?**
-A: AI rejects it automatically.
+A: Submission can be rejected.
 Volunteer can resubmit with better proof.

 **Q: How much does it cost NGOs?**
 A: 100 B3TR stake + reward amounts + minimal gas (~$0.08 per 100 volunteers).

 **Q: Is this production-ready?**
 A: Currently testnet.
-Mainnet deployment planned for Q1 2025 after audits.
+Mainnet deployment planned after security audits.

 **Q: Can this scale to millions of users?**
 A: Yes!
 VeChain's MPP and low fees enable mass adoption.
 Multiple oracles can be added.

 **Q: What prevents fake submissions?**
-A: AI verification, GPS validation, and reputation scoring.
-Fraudsters lose reputation.
+A: Dual verification (Oracle + NGO), GPS validation, and reputation scoring.

+**Q: How do I get test tokens?**
+A: Visit the Faucet page to claim 10,000 B3TR tokens (1-hour cooldown between claims).

 ---